Lamden/docs/docs/wallet/backup_overview.md

----
-id: backup_overview
-title: Backing up your Lamden Vault Accounts
+# Backing up your Lamden Vault Accounts
-sidebar_label: Overview
----

 At no point does the Lamden Vault do an Automatic Backup. **All backups are MANUAL and the user's responsibilty.**